 These exclusions also contained an exception for situations where an excluded cause of loss results in a covered loss.
 In this situation, the policy would compensate the homeowner for damage resulting from the Covered Cause of Loss.

-The failure of the policy holder to do a good job of gathering and presenting evidence sunk his claim.
 The insurer retained HSA Engineering and Scientists to conduct an investigation and produce a report.
-HSA produced a “Cause and Damage Report” that indicated multiple leaks on the property and water damage “stemming from, or exacerbated by Tropical Storm Debbie.
+HSA produced a “Cause and Damage Report” that indicated multiple leaks on the property and water damage “stemming from, or exacerbated by Tropical Storm Debbie."
 However, the report went on to conclude that the water infiltration was not caused by breaches of the building envelopes, such as broken windows, holes in walls or a damage roof caused by wind damage.

 A separate report was prepared by Brian O’Conner, a licensed property and casualty adjuster.
 While O’Conner indicated he noticed openings in the roof which would allow water infiltration, it was the result of deteriorated sealants around plumbing jacks and other age-related deterioration.
 He specifically indicated that he did not find any evidence of wind damage that allowed penetration into the building.
 He did concede that there were several areas where “pieces of cap” were “pulled back.”
 He noted this could have been caused by wind.
 Another opinion was obtained from a registered Florida professional adjuster, senior structural engineer, and registered roof consultant.
 He did not find any evidence of wind damage and concluded that any breaches to the building envelope pre-existed the storm.
 In response to all of these opinions, the policy holder provided a report that indicated wind damage “could not be ruled out” as a cause.